 If you are looking to get a head start before spring migration, your best bet in East Tennessee is to visit lakes and marshes for waterfowl, or grassy fields for sparrows.
 The Eagle Bend Fish Hatchery is a popular site for waterfowl, shorebirds, and wading birds.
 Some winter sightings at this site include American kestrel, great blue heron, and red shouldered hawk.
 The site is also popular with ducks during the winter, including green-winged teal, bufflehead, redhead, and northern shoveler.

-Seven Islands State Birding Park has identified over 200 species of birds on location and is a great birding spot during the year-round.
+Seven Islands State Birding Park has identified over 200 species of birds on location, and is a great birding spot during the winter as well as year round.
 Search the open, grassy fields and along the shores of the French Broad River.
 In winter, hundreds of sparrows can be found, including field, savannah, song, swamp, white-throated and white-crowned.
 If you are new to birding, you can’t miss one of their educational programs!
 The Birding Basic Hikes on January 8th and 22nd are guided hikes with park rangers who will teach birdsongs and identification tips to birders of all ages.
 You can register for the event and see other birding programs on the Seven Islands calendar.

 Once you take notice of the different bird species flying around us, you may find it hard to stop watching!
 Check out the birding guide from Visit Knoxville for even more information on birding hotspots and popular species in our area.
 You can also download eBird to help identify and track the species you come across, and to see a log of what other birders have spotted at each location.
 Enjoy the time spent out in nature and remember to always ‘Leave No Trace’!